kathlyn4847/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+For this assignment we had to create a visual art piece of game that would repond to whatever music being played or have it be inspired by a particular type of music.
+The assignment was to follow the line given which was "Something beautiful to enjoy while listening to music".

+I decided to do a visual art piece which was inspired by a particular piece of music.
+The music I chose was a song called Run Away From Me by DotEXE.
+This song has a happy memory linked to it in my head so that is why I chose this piece.
+Also as the song is drumstep it should respond well in a visual art piece form.

 # Instructions

 # How it works

 # What I am most proud of in the assignment
+From doing this assignment, I am proud of being able to sit down and read through code and begin to understand pieces of it.
+I find the amount of code sometimes to be overwhelming and therefore difficult to understand what piece does what.
+However, from looking through code and doing some self directed learning, I have gathered a bit more confidence when it comes to dealing with more complicated and code abundant tasks.

 # Markdown Tutorial